Tuesday, July 26, 2022

 Virginia Union University

-I am an Asian American scholar with Korean heritage—a Diaspora living in America as a citizen.
-With my hybrid identity, I enjoy teaching in a predominantly African-American school in the South—Richmond, once the capital of the Confederacy and the current capital of the Commonwealth of Virginia.
+I am an Asian American scholar with Korean heritage—a member of the Diaspora living in America as a citizen.
+With my hybrid identity, I enjoy teaching at a predominantly African-American school in Richmond, once the capital of the Confederacy and now the capital of the Commonwealth of Virginia.

-As a minority scholar within the minority culture, I often hear the importance of the black seminary and the black experience and ask the following questions: Is the black experience shareable with other cultures and people?
-Does blackness come from a collective or personal experience?
+As a minority scholar within a minority culture, I often hear about the importance of the Black seminary and experience, prompting me to ask the following questions: Is the Black experience shareable with other cultures and people?
+Does Blackness stem from a collective or personal experience?
 Is it a human condition or a unique hermeneutical lens?
-African American seminary has an unparalleled role for “black” people and churches.
-The black seminary provides care to students in a more sustainable culture and community.
-It can be a safe place for their identity formation or reformation, deeply rooted in African-American heritage, culture, and experience.
-By being authentic to African American spirit and experience, a black seminary can foster critical spirituality and solidarity with others.
+African American seminaries play an unparalleled role for Black people and churches.
+They provide support within a sustainable culture and community.
+They can serve as safe spaces for identity formation or reformation, deeply rooted in African American heritage, culture, and experience.
+By remaining authentic to the Black spirit and experience, a Black seminary can foster critical spirituality and solidarity with others.

-But critical questions remain to be answered down the road.
-In my view, the biggest challenge would be how the HBCUs set their position in changing contexts.
-How much can they adapt to fast-moving trends and conditions while keeping their traditions?
-What model of transformation or success can they establish?
+However, critical questions remain to be addressed in the future.
+In my view, the greatest challenge will be how HBCUs position themselves amidst changing contexts.
+How much can they adapt to rapidly evolving trends and conditions while maintaining their traditions?
+What models of transformation or success can they establish?